TDP chief detained at Tirupati airport, stages sit-in protest | Politics

 The Telugu Desam Party chief picked up an argument with the police officials and demanded to know why he was being prevented from going to Tirupati and Chittoor, 70 kms away.

-Naidu arrived at the airport from Hyderabad to take part in a protest in Tirupati against the alleged high-handedness of the local civic authorities.
+Naidu arrived at the airport from Hyderabad to take part in a protest in Tirupati against the alleged high-handedness of the local civic authorities, and flew from here back to Hyderabad late in the evening.

 Police had denied permission for the protest by citing the model code of conduct for (urban local body) elections and also the prevalence of coronavirus.